xcatliu/pagic/pagic.org/docs/config.md

 - Supported themes: `docs`, `blog`
 - Dependent plugins: none

-Some small tools, such as `editOnGithub`, `backToTop`, etc. examples are as follows:
+Some small tools, such as `editOnGithub`, `backToTop`, etc. an examples is as follows:

 ```ts
 export default {